Study: Reflect on a time when you struggled with something in the privacy of your heart. What helped you?

 May we pause to look honestly at our hearts, and call upon Jesus Christ for the grace we need to fight the battle within!

 Catholic Inspiration Archives

-Note: This post was originally published on August 18, 2015.
+Note: this post was first published on August 25, 2018.